Archer m English

 "to smite, to hit".
 It is the most common surname in most of the English-speaking world.

-TADHG m Irish, Scottish
+Tadhg m Irish, Scottish

 in Irish.
 This was the name of an 11th-century king of Connacht.

-TANNER m English
+Tanner m English

-From an English surname meaning "one who tans hides".
+From an English surname meaning "one who tans hides"

 Taylor m & f English

-From an English surname which originally denoted someone who was a tailor, from Norman French tailleur
+From an English surname that originally denoted someone who was a tailor, from Norman French tailleur

 , ultimately from Latin taliare

 "to cut".
-Its modern use as a feminine name may have been influenced by British author Taylor Caldwell (1900-1985).
+Its modern use as a feminine name may have been influenced by the British-American author Taylor Caldwell (1900-1985).

 Thatcher m English (Modern)

-From an occupational surname derived from Old English tucian
+From an occupational surname for a cloth fuller, derived from Old English tucian

-TYLER m English
+Tyler m English

 "tile".
 The surname was borne by American president John Tyler (1790-1862).

-WALKER m English
+Walker m English

-From an English surname which referred to the medieval occupational of a walker, also known as a fuller.
+From an English surname that referred to the medieval occupational of a walker, also known as a fuller.
 Walkers would tread on wet, unprocessed wool in order to clean and thicken it.
 The word ultimately derives from Old English wealcan

 Ward 1 m English

 From an occupational surname for a watchman, derived from Old English weard

-WEBSTER m English
+Webster m English